ArodonnaArena/Makben/WARP.md

 ## Project Overview

-This is a modern portfolio website for Makanjuola Benjamin, an Electrical Engineer at NAMA.
+This is a modern portfolio website for Makanjuola Ebenezer, an Electrical Engineer at NAMA.
 The project uses a monorepo structure with separate frontend and backend directories.

 **Tech Stack:**
 - Frontend: Next.js 15.1.5, React 19, TypeScript, Tailwind CSS 3.4.1, Framer Motion 12.0.1